BLSQ/openimis-be-ecrvs_py/docs/hera.md

 As of January 2024, the Hera API is:
 - not completely stable (when they have a new version, the responses sometimes change, even if the documentation is the same and the requests are the same)
 - not consistent (the errors are sent in various ways - or sometimes nothing is returned at all -, depending on the endpoint.
 Various internal error codes are also returned, even though they look like HTTP status codes, but they are not)

+A `HeraNotification` status can have on of these 4 values:
+- `RECEIVED`: the initial status, which means it has not been processed yet.
+If somehow the server crashes before fully processing a notification, it will have this status.
+Otherwise, there shouldn't be any notifications with this status.
+- `SUCCESS`: the notification was successfully processed, there was no error on the Hera side, nor on the openIMIS side
+- `ERROR`: there was an error during the notification process, because of unexpected situation (like trying to delete nonexistent values), errors in Hera...
+- `INVALID`: the notification was rejected before processing, because the `topic`, `operation` or `context` of this notification is unknown and not currently processed (maybe there was a new topic in Hera, a new context...)